Máiréad Tyers: meet the star of TV's best comedy about young people

 Jen is also full of beans because she “finally has a boyfriend”, albeit an unusual one.
 In season one, she discovered that her adopted cat Jizzlord – yes, Jizzlord – is actually a shapeshifter who was stuck in feline form.
 When he regained his human body, Jen and Jizzlord (Luke Rollason) formed a friendship that gradually turned romantic.

 So, Jen is loving life, but because Extraordinary is always a tad more salty than sweet, “it all comes crashing down quite quickly”.
-In a twist teased at the end of season one, Jen learns that Jizzlord has a wife and son from his pre-feline life as a man named Robert Clutton.
-Worse still, his ex Nora (Rosa Robson) is back on the scene and wants him back.
-Because Nora has heightened powers of communication, she can maintain her friendly façade in front of Jizzlord while telling Jen, telepathically, that she’s a “manic pixie dream slut”.
+In a twist teased at the end of season one, Jen learns that Jizzlord has discovered two very significant people from his pre-feline life as a man named Robert Clutton.
+To say any more would be veering too far into spoiler territory, but it’s safe to say that Jen feels super threatened – and it eventually dissolves into childish name-calling (“manic pixie dream slut” is a highlight).

-“I don’t know if Jen particularly is that,” Tyers says, “but I think in Nora’s eyes, Jen is just this weird little freak who’s getting in her way and stealing her Robert Clutton.”
-Nora’s sneaky superpower is classic Extraordinary in the way it takes something fantastical and uses it to reveal something prickly and real about human nature.
-You’ve probably never received a telepathic put-down, but you almost certainly know how it feels when someone is only pretending to like you.

 Tyers believes Extraordinary‘s appeal is predicated on the “almost by-the-by” way that creator Emma Moran, who previously wrote for Have I Got News For You, uses the characters’ superpowers.
 “It’s kind of a sitcom, really,” the actress says.
 “It’s more about navigating life in your twenties – even the fact it’s set in east London feels right because so many young people move there.
 The superpowers are a great way of getting gags in – like the guy in season one who can make people orgasm just by touching them.
 That’s hilarious.”